rohitsakala/rancher-docs/docs/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-repositories.md

 3. In the left navigation bar, select **Apps > Repositories**.
 4. Click **Create**.
 5. Enter a **Name** for the registry.
 Select **OCI Repository** as the target.
 6. Enter the **OCI Repository Host URL** for the registry.
 The registry endpoint must not contain anything besides OCI Helm Chart artifacts.
 The artifacts should all have unique names.
 If you attempt to add an endpoint that contains any other kinds of files or artifacts, the OCI repository will not be added.
+7. Input **Refresh Interval** seconds value.
+This will tell Rancher manager at what interval the Helm repository must be refreshed.
+The default is 86400 seconds.

   :::note